Barnacles

 • Peninsula Section

-14. Lord Simcoe’s Ride (Fort George in Niagara-on-the-Lake to Fort York in Toronto)
+• Tracing the path of Lord Simcoe from Fort George in Niagara-on-the-Lake to Fort York in Toronto

-15. The Toronto Cross (west to east and south to north across Toronto)
+• Crisscross Toronto (west to east and south to north, across the city within its boundaries)

 • East, from Toronto to Prince Edward County along the Waterfront Trail